 We prefer that students hang posters and pictures in their room with command strips.
 Scotch tape often takes the paint with it when removed, and I would definitely not recommend using duct tape!
 Tacks, nails, and screws will damage the wall, requiring patching and painting (a $100 charge per wall).
 The rooms in Wood Hall do have wooden poster strips on the left and right walls designed to take tacks.
 Command strips also work well but you have to be careful when removing them, otherwise you will take the paint off as well.
 The best thing to use to hang posters is painter’s tape.
 It sticks really well to the walls of the residence halls and is designed not to take paint with it when it is removed.

 I never received the Housing Application/Deposit Forms.
 What should I do?

-The Housing Deposit Form has to be turned in by the first Tuesday after spring break to secure housing for this year.
 As an incoming student, your housing deposit is handled through Admissions.
-After you have paid your admission deposit you will receive a packet from Admissions with the housing application in it.
+After you have paid your admission deposit you will receive instructions on how to complete the housing application in the student portal.

 When do first-year students find out where and with whom we will be rooming?

 Do the residence hall rooms have Internet connections?

 Each room has wireless network and Internet services available.

 What options would we have in regard to living arrangements for married couples?

 We can provide housing for married couples, though the request is quite rare (one in 23 years).
 We require a copy of the marriage certificate.
 We would likely offer a married couple a double room in Cianchette Hall, which has a private bathroom.

 I have a sugar glider named Icarus.
 Would I be able to keep him in my residence hall?
 He’s not loud or smelly.